AmonFla/FullStackOpen-Containers/README.md

 ### Commands

-* script .... exit -> Grabar al consola
+* script .... exit -> Record the console
-* docker run -it image bash -> inicio el contenedor y accedo ejecuto un comando
+* docker run -it image bash -> start the container and access run a command
-* docker run -p 3123:3000 image -> inicia el contendor y redirecciona el puerto 3123 del host al 3000 del docker
+* docker run -p 3123:3000 image -> start the container and redirect host port 3123 to docker port 3000
-* docker start container -> arranco un contenedor, -i me da acceso interactivo
+* docker start container -> I start a container, -i gives me interactive access
-* docker kill container -> mato un contendor
+* docker kill container -> kill a container
-* docker commit contanier new_name -> crea una nueva imagen
+* docker commit container new_name -> create a new image
-* docker container cp ./index.js <container>:/usr/src/app/index.js -> copio un archivo local al contenedor
+* docker container cp ./index.js <container>:/usr/src/app/index.js -> copy a local file to the container
-* docker build --t imagen_name . -> construye una imagen con lo que esta en el directorio actual.
-Usando el archivo Dockerfile
+* docker build --t image_name . -> build an image with what is in the current directory.
+Using the Dockerfile
-* docker exec -it container bash -> accedo al bash de un contenedor en ejecución
+* docker exec -it container bash -> access the bash of a running container

 ### Dockerfile
-Contenido del archivo
+File content

-* FROM imagen -> imagen de partida
+* FROM image -> starting image
-* WORKDIR ruta -> carpeta de trabajo
+* WORKDIR path -> working folder
-* COPY org dest -> orden de copiado de archivos
+* COPY org dest -> file copy order
-* RUN comando -> comandos a ejecutar durante el build
+* RUN command -> commands to run during build
-* ENV variables -> agrego variables de entorno
+* ENV variables -> I add environment variables
-* USER usuario -> con que usuario ejecutar
+* USER user -> with which user to execute
-* CMD comando -> comando a ejecutar luego de arrancar el contenedor
+* CMD command -> command to execute after starting the container